Illustration of a worried bull beside the words Say Sorry in Spanish.

 • Lo lamento sinceramente – “I am sincerely sorry.”

-• Lo lamento profundamente – “I am deeply sorry” (quite formal and heavy)
+• Lo lamento profundamente – “I am deeply sorry” (quite formal and serious)

 How To Say “Sorry for Your Loss” in Spanish